samuelfangjw/cs1101s/contents/substitutionModel.md

 # Substitution Model

-The substitution model is model to help us reason about programs in Source 1 and 2.
+The substitution model is a model to help us reason about programs in Source 1 and 2.

 In the substitution model, we step through the program line by line and substitute name occurances with their values before evaluating the resulting expressions.